 Nearly all types of seafood are very healthy and many provide large amounts of healthy Omega-3 fatty acids.
 Doctors recommend eating fish two or three times per week.
-Below are some healthy meats and fish that we suggest:
+Salmon, cod, and other oily fish are great sources of Omega-3s.

 Contrary to popular belief, healthy food can be delicious.
 By following the above recommendations and getting creative in the kitchen, maintaining a healthy diet can be satisfying, delicious, and rewarding.

 We know — that’s a lot of information.
 But Lowkel makes it easier than ever to get your healthy grocery list delivered.
-On Lowkel, everyone can have healthy, whole foods delivered from local businesses.
-Next time you’re doing your ‘healthy shopping’, use Lowkel!
+On Lowkel, everyone can have healthy, whole foods offered and delivered from local businesses.
+Next time you’re doing your ‘healthy shopping,’ use Lowkel!